-Here’s a look at 19 common items stocked by warehouse clubs that you might want to pick up somewhere else.
+Here’s a look at 22 common items stocked by warehouse clubs that you might want to pick up somewhere else.

 Don’t be fooled by the discounted prices you might see on designer clothing items (think: Nicole Miller, DKNY or Calvin Klein) at Costco, Sam’s Club or BJ's.
-"These items are not the same high-end items you can buy directly from the manufacturer or at high-end retailers," warns Kristin McGrath, an editor and shopping expert for Offers.com.
+“If you’re after actual designer apparel, know that the items sold in bulk stores are often more-cheaply-made versions of what's sold in high-end stores,” says McGrath of Offers.com.
+If the label or look makes you happy, these could still be solid buys.
+Just be aware you’re not saving hundreds of dollars on an actual designer-quality item.”
 The designer clothing and accessories you’ll find at warehouse clubs are typically constructed using lesser-quality materials and are designed specifically for lower-tier retailers, she adds.

 Skincare products containing SPF have a shelf life of up to two years, if stored properly, according to Dermstore.com.
 However, if you’re only applying a thin layer of product each time you use it, it can take longer to finish, the site notes.
 Unless you frequently use these types of skincare products or are sharing them with someone else (say, your spouse), you may want to steer clear of buying them in bulk, Bodge says.
 You’re better off purchasing a regular-size version (about 6 ounces or less) from your local drugstore, where you can take advantage of weekly sales, coupons and loyalty discounts.

 Ground spices have a shelf life of two to three years for peak freshness and flavor, according to manufacturer McCormick.
 If you’re buying standard-size spice bottles (which usually range from 0.6 ounces to three ounces at a traditional grocery store or big-box retailer), finishing them within that timeframe is realistic.
 However, when you buy spices in bulk at warehouse clubs, in sizes ranging from six-ounce bottles to five-pound containers, it can take much longer to finish them off – especially if it’s a spice you don’t use often, says TrueTrae.com’s Bodge.

 For families with young children, shopping at a warehouse club can offer huge savings.
-But defaulting to Costco, Sam's Club or BJ’s without doing your due diligence could cost you -- and this is especially true when it comes to diapers and baby supplies.
+But defaulting to Costco, Sam's Club or BJ’s without doing your due diligence could cost you — and this is especially true when it comes to diapers and baby supplies.

 When looking for deals on other baby supplies, such as wipes and diaper ointment, consumers can score big using Amazon's Subscribe and Save program, Offers.com’s McGrath says.
 The program allows parents to set up auto-delivery on everything from lotion to hair-care products for kids.
 Amazon Prime members qualify for 20% off diapers and other related products when ordering at least five items per month, she notes.
 “You can even skip a delivery if necessary or you need to change diaper sizes.
 You’re not committed to the size of a giant box of diapers you purchased in bulk a month ago at a warehouse club,” McGrath adds.

 Liquid cleaning products tend to lose their efficacy over time.
-Huge bottles of liquid dish soap or laundry detergent may not be a smart money-saving strategy -- especially if you end up having to use twice the amount of product to get the desired result with a single wash.
+Huge bottles of liquid dish soap or laundry detergent may not be a smart money-saving strategy – especially if you end up having to use twice the amount of product to get the desired result with a single wash.
 “Unless you do a lot of laundry [or wash dishes by hand] very regularly, it is best to buy liquid detergents in smaller quantities,” TrueTrae.com’s Bodge says.